QuantConnect/lean-cli/README.md

 Note that many commands in the CLI require Docker to run.
 See [Get Docker](https://docs.docker.com/get-docker/) for instructions on how to install Docker for your operating system.

-After installing the CLI, simply `cd` into an empty directory and run `lean init` to set up a Lean CLI directory.
+After installing the CLI, simply open a terminal in an empty directory and run `lean init` to set up a Lean CLI directory.
 This will scaffold a standard directory structure for you to hit the ground running.

 ## Usage